App-vNext/Polly/docs/migration-v8.md

 > [!NOTE]
 >
+> In case of V7 you could do an optimization to reduce the thrown exceptions.
+>
-> On the [V7's wiki page](https://github.com/App-vNext/Polly/wiki/Circuit-Breaker#reducing-thrown-exceptions-when-the-circuit-is-broken) you can find a tip how to reduce thrown exceptions.
-The described technique does **not** work with V8.
+> You could guard the `Execute{Async}` call with a condition that the circuit is not broken.
+This technique does **not** work with V8.
 >
 > Under the [circuit breaker's anti-patterns](strategies/circuit-breaker.md#4---reducing-thrown-exceptions) you can find the suggested way for V8.